RackerWilliams/system-model/README.md

 #### The system model contains...

-...an indication of how Repose is deployed, what filters are used where, and what the connections are between varius componets.
+...an indication of how Repose is deployed, what filters are used where, and what the connections are between various components.
 What are the allowed communications paths?
 The latter is of particular importance especially as we develop the concept of security zones in repose.